PrivSec-dev/privsec.dev/content/resources.md

 date: 2022-10-22
 ---

-Here is a small list of popular resources in the privacy communities.

-### Good Resouces

 These websites contain a significant amount of factual technical information and are generally good resources to follow.

 NAME | NOTES |